-At Amsterdam’s wax museum, you get to see centuries-old waxwork techniques and rub shoulders with world leaders, royal families, politicians, movie stars, sportspersons, and more.
+At Amsterdam’s wax museum, you see centuries-old waxwork techniques and rub shoulders with world leaders, royal families, politicians, movie stars, sportspersons, and more.

-It is a fantastic opportunity to take lots of photos with celebrities, and kids and teenagers love the chance to snap selfies with stars.
+It is a fantastic opportunity to take many photos with celebrities, and kids and teenagers love the chance to snap selfies with stars.

 Table of contents